halirutan/Wolfram-Language-IntelliJ-Plugin-Archive/README.md

 For a very quick start just download and install the free [Community Edition of IDEA](https://www.jetbrains.com/idea/download/).
 After you have done that, open the *Settings* by pressing <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>S</kbd> (<kbd>Cmd</kbd>+<kbd>,</kbd> on OS X) and navigate to *Plugins* in the right column.
 On the right side you find the button *Browse repositories* and there you use the search box to find the **Mathematica Support**.
 With a right-click you can install it and after the suggested restart of IDEA everything is set up.

+**If you use the plug-in**, please leave a comment and rating at the [IntelliJ IDEA Plugins page](https://plugins.jetbrains.com/plugin/writeComment?pr=idea&pluginId=7232)
+ (note that you don't have to provide a username.
+Just leave the field blank).
 ##![Docs][doc-image]Documentation

 There are two kinds of documentation: For **users** there is the [documentation page](http://wlplugin.halirutan.de/index.php/features) and a very detailed [blog post](http://wlplugin.halirutan.de/index.php/blog/7-how-to-use-idea-effectively-with-mathematica-code) on the official website.
 There, you will learn what features the plug-in provides and how you can use them.